kingal123/lutron_custom_component/README.md

   password: password
   db_file: 'Lutron.xml'
 ```
-- leds in keypad's buttons that are configured as "integration", are created as Light devices `LutronLedLight`, so you can control them
+- LEDs in keypad's buttons that are configured as "integration", are created as Light devices `LutronLedLight`, so you can control them
-- binary sensors for Occupancy group
+- Binary sensors for Occupancy group
-- buttons to support press, release, hold, double tap, and hold release status
+- Buttons to support press, release, hold, double tap, and hold release status
-- added a new `LutronMotorBlind` to support motorized shades/blinds via a Motor output (e.g )
+- Added a new `LutronMotorBlind` to support motorized shades/blinds via a Motor output

-The custom component is loading the `pylutron` branch using `  "requirements": ["git+https://github.com/rzulian/pylutron.git@homeworks-support#pylutron==0.2.6"],` in `manifest.json`.
+The custom component is loading the custom `pylutron` version in `manifest.json`.